google/skia/site/user/api/SkPaint_Reference.md

 <a name="SkPaint_FontMetrics_fTop"> <code><strong>SkScalar    fTop</strong></code> </a>

-Largest height for any glyph.
+Greatest extent above the baseline for any glyph.
-A measure from the baseline, and is less than or equal to zero.
+Typically less than zero.

 <a name="SkPaint_FontMetrics_fAscent"> <code><strong>SkScalar    fAscent</strong></code> </a>

 Recommended distance above the baseline to reserve for a line of text.
-A measure from the baseline, and is less than or equal to zero.
+Typically less than zero.

 <a name="SkPaint_FontMetrics_fDescent"> <code><strong>SkScalar    fDescent</strong></code> </a>

 Recommended distance below the baseline to reserve for a line of text.
-A measure from the baseline, and is greater than or equal to zero.
+Typically greater than zero.

 <a name="SkPaint_FontMetrics_fBottom"> <code><strong>SkScalar    fBottom</strong></code> </a>

 Greatest extent below the baseline for any glyph.
-A measure from the baseline, and is greater than or equal to zero.
+Typically greater than zero.

 <a name="SkPaint_FontMetrics_fLeading"> <code><strong>SkScalar    fLeading</strong></code> </a>

 Recommended distance to add between lines of text.
-Greater than or equal to zero.
+Typically greater than or equal to zero.

 <a name="SkPaint_FontMetrics_fAvgCharWidth"> <code><strong>SkScalar    fAvgCharWidth</strong></code> </a>